-It is incumbent upon the applicant to download the BSL.csv and the CAI.csv files from PBDA's website for use in both the Preliminary Screening and Final Screening applications.
-The applicant must indicate those BSLs within the .csv files that will provide service as part of the proposed project.
-An indication of 'Yes' or 'No' within the "Project BSL" column will be required.
-Other modifications to the .csv files will not be permitted, accepted, or considered.
+It is incumbent upon the applicant to download BSL.csv and CAI.csv from PBDA's website for use in both the Preliminary Screening and Final Screening Applications.
+Upon application submission, the applicant must remove those BSLs and/or CAIs that are not within their project area from the .csv file(s).
+Other modifications to the .csv will not be permitted, accepted, or considered.